storj/design-docs/20240927-bulk-object-deletion.md

 ### Alternatives considered

 An alternative to the design described in this document is to implement a separate rate limit specifically for bulk object deletion operations.
 However, bulk deletion operations could still fail partway through due to hitting the bulk deletion-specific rate limit, even though other operations would remain unaffected.
 In addition, unnecessary bandwidth consumption would remain an issue, as each object deletion would still require a separate request.

+we could recycle request and reponse types of BeginDeleteObject would minimize changes to protobuf however, would require:
+- extending request with quiet mode
+  - semantics messed up since this means BeginDeleteObject would need to support quiet mode in addn. to DeleteObjects
+- extending response with err code
+  - would be unused for BeginDeleteObject

+batching thing not used because
+- ease of implementation?
+- semantics?
+- separation of concerns?

 ### Open questions